spotinst/help/src/docs/elastigroup/tools-integrations/grid-engine-azure/create-a-grid-engine-elastigroup.md

 - Name: Choose a name for the Elastigroup.
 We recommend using a naming convention based on the specific workload the Elastigroup will manage.
 - Region: Select an Azure Region the Elastigroup will run in.
   Elastigroup Capacity
-  - Target: The number of Low Priority VM’s in your Elastigroup.
+  - Target: The number of Low Priority VM's in your Elastigroup.
-  - Minimum: In the case of a ‘scale down’ policy action, this is the minimum number of running Low Priority VM’s in the group.The minimum acceptable value is 0.
+  - Minimum: In the case of a ‘scale down' policy action, this is the minimum number of running Low Priority VM's in the group.The minimum acceptable value is 0.
-  - Maximum: In the case of a ‘scale up’ policy action, this is the maximum number of running Low Priority VM’s in the group.
+  - Maximum: In the case of a ‘scale up' policy action, this is the maximum number of running Low Priority VM's in the group.
 The minimum acceptable value is 0.

 ## Step 3: Compute

 - Product: Select an OS, can be either Linux or Windows.
 - Elastigroup Resource Group: Elastigroup launches Virtual Machine Scale Sets (VMSS) to manage your Low priority VMs.
-Select the Resource Group for Elastigroup to launch these VMSS’s into.
+Select the Resource Group for Elastigroup to launch these VMSS's into.
 - Low priority Sizes: Select the Low Priority VMs sizes to be available for the Elastigroup.
 Make sure the selected VM size is available in the desired Region.

 ---